japlscript/japlscript/README.md

 - [Obstmusic](https://github.com/japlscript/obstmusic) - Java API for Apple's Music app
 - [Obstspot](https://github.com/japlscript/obstspot) - Java API for the Spotify app

-Have you generated an API?
+Have you generated an API stored in your repository?
 Open a PR to list it here.

+Want to have your API repository listed under https://github.com/japlscript, consider transferring ownership to the *japlscript* GitHub organization.

 ## Java Module